 3B.81 All work performed pursuant to a Certificate of Appropriateness shall conform to the provisions of such Certificate.
 It shall be the responsibility of the Preservation Board to inspect from time to time any work being performed to assure such compliance.
-In the event work is being performed which is not in accordance with such Certificate, a Stop Work Order shall be issued, and all work shall cease on the designated property.
-No additional work shall be undertaken as long as such Stop Work Order shall continue in effect.
+In the event work is being performed which is not in accordance with such Certificate, a Stop Work Order shall be issued by the Preservation Board and issued by the Building Inspector, and all work shall cease on the designated property.
+No additional work shall be undertaken as long as such Stop Work Order is in effect.
 The City may apply in Circuit Court for an injunction to enforce its Stop Work Order.

-Section ; 3B.9 Maintenance and Repairs
+Section 3B.9 Maintenance and Repairs

-- Ordinary repairs and maintenance may be undertaken in accordance with City regulations without a Certificate of Appropriateness provided this work on a landmark, a landmark site or a property in a historic district does not change its exterior appearance that is visible to the public from a street.
-Ordinary repairs and maintenance shall include, but not be limited to, work done with the same materials and the replacement of windows and doors with identical items. - 3B.92 In any case where the Building Inspector determines that there are emergency conditions dangerous to life, health or property affecting a landmark, a landmark site or a property in a historic district, he may order the remedying of these conditions without the approval of the Preservation Board.
-The Building Inspector shall promptly notify the Chairman of the Preservation Board of the action being taken. - 3B.93 Every person in charge of a landmark, a landmark site or a property in a historic district shall, in accordance with City regulations, keep in good repair: (1) all of the exterior portions of such buildings or structures; and (2) all interior portions thereof which, if not so maintained, may cause such buildings or structures to deteriorate or to become damaged or otherwise to fall into a state of disrepair.
+3B.91 Ordinary repairs and maintenance may be undertaken in accordance with City regulations without a Certificate of Appropriateness provided this work on a designated landmark, a landmark site, or a property in a historic district does not change its exterior appearance that is visible to the public from a street.
+Ordinary repairs and maintenance shall include, but not be limited to, work done with the same materials and the replacement of windows and doors with identical items.

+3B.
+92 In any case where the Building Inspector or Code Enforcement Officer determines that there are emergency conditions dangerous to life, health, or property affecting a designated landmark, a landmark site, or a property in a historic district, he may order the remedying of these conditions without the approval of the Preservation Board.
+The Building Inspector or Code Enforcement Officer, whichever issues to the directive, shall promptly notify the Chairman of the Preservation Board of the action being taken.

+3B.
+93 Every person in charge of a designated landmark, a landmark site, or a property in a historic district shall, in accordance with City regulations, keep in good repair: (1) all of the exterior portions of such buildings or structures; and (2) all interior portions thereof which, if not so maintained, may cause such buildings or structures to deteriorate, become damaged, or otherwise to fall into a state of disrepair.
 The purpose of this section is to prevent a person from forcing the demolition of his building by neglecting it and permitting damage to the building by weather or vandalism.
-No provision in this article shall be interpreted to require an owner or tenant to undertake an alteration or to restore his building to its original appearance or to repair his building when it has been damaged by fire or an act of nature and rehabilitation is not economically feasible. - 3B.94 The Preservation Board shall request a meeting with a property owner or a tenant when his landmark or his building in a historic district is in poor repair, and the Preservation Board shall discuss with the owner ways to improve the condition of his property.
-After this step the Preservation Board may request the Building Inspector to take action under City regulations require correction of defects in any building of structure designated under this article so that such building or structure shall be preserved in accordance with the purposes of this article.
-The action taken by the City may include boarding up the doors, windows and other parts of the building and additional steps to stabilize walls, roofs a other parts of the building.
+No provision in this article shall be interpreted to require an owner or tenant to undertake an alteration or to restore his building to its original appearance or to repair his building when it has been damaged by fire or an active nature and rehabilitation is not economically feasible.

+3B.
+94 The Preservation Board shall request a meeting with a property owner or a tenant when his designated landmark or his building in a historic district is in poor repair, and the Preservation Board shall discuss with the owner ways to improve the condition of his the property.
+After this step, the Preservation Board may request the Building Inspector or Code Enforcement Officer to take action under City regulations or to require correction of defects in any building or structure designated under this article so that such buildings or structures shall be preserved in accordance with the purposes of this article.
+Any action taken by the City may include boarding up the doors, windows and other parts of the building and additional steps to stabilize the walls, roofs, and other parts of the building.

-3B.95 The provisions of this section shall be in addition to all other provisions of the Kentucky Building Code requiring buildings and structures to be kept-in good repair.
+3B.
+95 The provisions of this section shall be in addition to all other provisions of the Kentucky Building Code requiring buildings and structures to be kept in good repair.